abhishekroyn/SFND_Lidar_Obstacle_Detection/writeup_report.md

 There were a few examples showing that inefficiencies were avoided,
 * did not run the exact same calculation repeatedly; ran it once, stored the value and then reused the value later, for example, found point clouds for plane, and excluded them from total point clouds to obtain point clouds for obstacles, instead of calculating them again.
-* made sure that loops didn't run too many times, by adding maximum iteration counts to them.
+* made sure that loops didn't run too many times, by appropriately adding maximum iteration counts to them.
 * did not create unnecessarily complex data structures when simpler structures work equivalently, for example, divided the steps into subroutines and added recursive function with a checkpoint to come out of loop, wherever needed.
-* Only necessary control flow checks were included, for example, at various instances only those values were kept for further processing which met specific criteria.
+* Only necessary control flow checks were included, for example, at various instances only those values were kept for further processing which met specific criteria, like, only those clusters were kept which met minimum and maximum cluster size criteria and rest were discarded.